 We’ve all seen what chasing Amazon has done to margins industry-wide.
 When it comes to large item delivery, long term success will require a smarter approach.
 Today’s tech platforms provide rich data and analytics that inform more intelligent decisions re conversion, satisfaction, and margin.
 The challenge?
 Connecting the dots across traditionally disparate data silos.

 As you work to identify the approach that makes sense for your business the key is to not assume that what is right for one person is right for everyone or that what is right for one product is right for every product or even that what is right with one carrier is right with all carriers.
-Here are a few criteria to consider:
+Here are a few criteria to consider to find your delivery sweet spot:

 Does the product (and the profile of the person buying it) have unique shipping requirements?